Wed, Apr 29

 Bertrand Bonello, 2014

-France | French with English subtitles | Format: DCP | 150 minutes
+France | English and French with English subtitles | Format: DCP | 150 minutes

 Sneak preview on April 29 followed by a Q&A with Bertrand Bonello, Gaspard Ulliel, and Aymeline Valade and a reception celebrating the opening of the exhibit Bertrand Bonello, Résonances open to all ticket holders!